 Magnesium helps the thyroid gland make more T4 for conversion to T3.
 Abundant sources of magnesium include dark leafy greens, nuts, seeds, and whole grains.
 If you take a magnesium supplement, consider Seeking Health Magnesium Glycinate or Designs for Health Magnesium Chelate.
 Magnesium glycinate is one of the most easily absorbed forms of magnesium, which will prevent diarrhea.
 The recommended dose is 300 mg a day or follow label directions.

 Vitamin D helps protect the body from autoimmune diseases, especially Hashimoto’s.
 Vitamin D is in some fatty fish including mackerel, salmon, and tuna—as well as in cod liver oil.

 Before taking a supplement, test your Vitamin D levels first because you do not want to supplement with this vitamin if you are not deficient.
-You can take this at home test from Lets Get Checked (use code Hormones20 to get 20% off).
+You can take this at home test from Lets Get Checked (use code LEAPYEAR29 to get 29% off).
 If you are deficient, speak with your doctor to figure out the best dosage to get your levels back up, or consider taking 2000 IU a day which will maintain your current level.
 Seeking Health Vitamin D3 + K2 Liquid or Capsules.

 4 thoughts on “How Your Thyroid Can Cause Period and Fertility Problems”

 Pingback: The Best Time In Your Cycle to Test Progesterone - Nicole Jardim